 As mentioned in the Clerk's Office chapter, the Senate Public Information Office was established in July 2011 in line with a recommendation from the structural review to coordinate and better manage the department's information resources and outputs.
 At the end of the reporting period, plans were well established to transfer web publishing staff to SPIO.
 The learning and development framework for staff was updated and continued to be used as the basis for employee professional development.

 Corporate plan and work plans

+Work on revising the corporate plan was finalised with a view to implementing the revised plan in the second half of 2012.
 Annual work plans detail the tasks and expected performance results for each office of the department.
-Regular reports to the Clerk showed continued progress on the work plans during 2010–11.
+Regular reports to the Clerk showed continued progress on the work plans during 2011–12.